tassa-yoniso-manasi-karoto/translitkit/README.md

 ### Status: pre-release [![Go Reference](https://pkg.go.dev/badge/github.com/tassa-yoniso-manasi-karoto/translitkit.svg)](https://pkg.go.dev/github.com/tassa-yoniso-manasi-karoto/translitkit) [![Go Report Card](https://goreportcard.com/badge/github.com/tassa-yoniso-manasi-karoto/translitkit)](https://goreportcard.com/report/github.com/tassa-yoniso-manasi-karoto/translitkit)

-This library primarily aims at **providing tokenization** and **phonetically-accurate transliteration**.
+This library primarily aims at **providing linguistic tokenization** and **phonetically-accurate transliteration**.

 Currently, neural network-oriented NLP tasks such as text classification, named entity recognition... are not supported because I don't have a need for it but I am open to iterating on the current implementation if people want to contribute.
 Hence, I will keep this as "pre-release" but the tokenization/romanization APIs should be pretty stable.

 I am not trying to reinvent the wheel therefore this library will leverage reputable implementations of (tokenizers+) romanizers for each language: either a go library or a ***dockerized component*** using the Docker Compose API (especially in the case of tokenizers or neural network based libraries).